golubitsky/blog/_posts/2022-09-25-Stockhausen.md

 > The Japanese have a completely different _time_ than we Europeans have.
 The Japanese have a far larger time scale at the bottom ... at the very fast and the very slow regions they have more octaves, so to speak, than we do.

 > We can imagine eternity, an eternal duration.
 And that led me to the concept of the _moment form_, where a moment lasts not just an instant but it can last an eternity if it isn't changing.

+Discovering the "inner life" of a sound, in a moment:

 > Every sound has an inner life.
 You can enlarge this in the way you listen to it if the shape of a given sound doesn't move too fast away from you; this then allows you the possibility to listen vertically and not to expect that only harmonic or rhythmic change will be significant.